 Happiness-oriented schools

-The cultural war between good and evil has always existed, between those who have fought against injustices and evils and those who have done so so that they would remain.
-And in the middle, the onlookers, enablers of abuse.
+The cultural war between good and evil has always existed, between those who have fought against injustices and evils and those who have done so to preserve them.
+And in the middle, the bystanders, enablers of abuse.
 Which side do you think it is better for you to be on?

-We have all abused, but we can all make amends and change sides.
-The difference between the “good” and the “bad” is that the former repent and rectify.
-Do it before it is too late, since, if you were about to die and looked back, what would you wish you had done that you haven’t?
+We have all caused harm at some point, but we can all make amends and change sides.
+The difference between the “good” and the “bad” is that the good admit their mistakes and make things right.
+Make that change before it is too late, because, if you were about to die and looked back, what would you wish you had done but didn’t?

-If someone hurt you and you didn’t like it, share.
+If someone hurt you and you didn’t like it, share this message.
 If you don’t want it to happen again to you, your loved ones, or others, spread this message and others like the DODECALOGUE OF KINDNESS.

 Thank you,